Riot Games and Konvoy Ventures back games publisher Carry1st in $6M Series A – TechCrunch

 This is somewhat akin to how Tencent-backed Sea Limited (parent company of Garena) took off.
 The company was the publisher of League of Legends across Southeast Asia but launched its own game, Free Fire.
 Now, the company has built out the largest consumer payments and e-commerce platform in the region, which is now worth over $130 billion.
 Carry1st aspires to do the same for Africa.

-Although there aren’t many details about its e-commerce activity, Carry1st is tackling payments and difficult monetization issues by partnering with some fintechs like Paystack, Safaricom, and Cellulant.
+Although there aren’t many details about its e-commerce activity, Carry1st is tackling payments and difficult monetization issues by partnering with some fintechs like Paystack, Safaricom and Cellulant.
 These partnerships have been pivotal to developing its in-house payments platform Pay1st, which allows customers to pay in their preferred way.
 “For global studios, this is the difference between making money and not,” Robbin-Coker added.

 Demand for Carry1st has grown rapidly.
 Since its seed round last year, the company has signed seven games with well-known mobile gaming studios.
 They include Sweden’s Raketspel (the company has more than 120 million downloads across its portfolio), Cosi Games and Ethiopia’s Qene Games.